skypilot-org/skypilot/docs/source/serving/update.rst

     $ sky serve update http-server examples/serve/http_server/task.yaml

 SkyServe will first launch two new replicas with 4 CPUs.
 When the number of new replicas reaches the ``min_replicas`` (i.e., 2) required for the service, SkyServe will scale down old replicas to save cost.
 The service's version is updated from 1 to 2.
 The replicas with ID 3 and 4 are the new replicas with 4 CPUs.
 The replicas with ID 1 and 2 are the old replicas with 2 CPUs.
-When the new replicas are still provisioning, SkyServe will send traffic to the old replicas.
+When the new replicas are still provisioning, SkyServe will only send traffic to the old replicas.

 .. code-block:: console